A term that is more often stumbled upon in everyday life is "SmartHome". But what is behind it? And do I really need that?

 Install FHEM

-After the download finished, the downloaded package needs to be installed.
-This is done with the following command.
-You also have to adapt this again to the corresponding version.
+After the download, the package you have just downloaded must be installed.
+This can be done with the following command.
+You must also adapt this to the corresponding version.

 sudo dpkg -i fhem-XYdeb